Saturday, March 4, 2017

 And this was where Dorothy lived until her death in 1839, afterward the fate of the home being in the sheriff's hands.

 Throughout the rest of the 19th century, the house went through numerous owners: following Dorothy's death in 1839, the house was sold to James Bell In 1847 it was sold to John G. Gould, then in 1866 to Richard Bliss, and then to George Titcomb in 1874.
 James H. Batchelder bought the house from Titcomb and it remained in that family until Henry Ford purchased it for $1000 in 1929.
 The house had been vacant since 1919 and was quite run down.
-Ford had dilapidated structure dismantled and shipped to Dearborn, Michigan, where he planned to rebuild and restore it to its former glory.
+Ford had the dilapidated structure dismantled and shipped to Dearborn, Michigan, where he planned to rebuild and restore it to its former glory.

 Here is a picture of the Giddings House being dismantled (courtesy of the